Start your free &

 • the level of costs you will incur in the future.

-The level of compensation will vary in every case, depending on the long-term consequences to the individual.
+The level of compensation will vary in every case.
+The payout will depend on the long-term consequences to the individual.

-Some examples of legal decisions in Queensland are:
+Some examples of legal decisions in Queensland related to child sexual abuse claims are:

 Every case and outcome is different.
-You should seek advice from an experienced personal injury lawyer to understand what level of compensation may be available to you in a civil child sexual abuse compensation claim.
+So, it is essential to seek advice from an experienced personal injury lawyer.
+This can help you understand what your rights are.
+It will help you understand what level of compensation may be available to you in a civil child sexual abuse compensation claim.

 How long does the civil abuse compensation process take?

-It generally takes between 12-14 months for a civil child sexual abuse compensation claim to reach the stage where meaningful negotiations such as a settlement conference can occur.
+It generally takes between 12 and 14 months for a civil child sexual abuse compensation claim to reach the stage where meaningful negotiations, such as a settlement conference, can occur.

 Relevant factors:

-Some of the things which can slow the case down (because of the complexities involved) are:
+A complex case can slow the process down.
+Some of the things which can slow the case down include:

-• whether or not there is a known history of prior incidents involving other victims (or whether your claim is the first of its kind);
+• whether there is a known history of prior incidents involving other victims (or whether your claim is the first of its kind)

-• difficulties establishing an educational or work history and earnings; or
+• difficulties establishing an educational or work history and earnings

 • sourcing the best expert (many of whom have lengthy waiting lists for consults).

-On the other hand, the fewer complexities involved the faster the claim will usually be.
+On the other hand, the fewer complexities, the faster the claim will usually be.

 Steps in a sexual abuse claim:

 If a settlement cannot be reached at this point, then legal proceedings are filed.
-It typically takes about another 4-6 months to reach the next negotiation point (which is often a mediation).
+It typically takes about another 4 to 6 months to reach the next negotiation point (which is often a mediation).

 Only a small percentage of cases don’t settle at that point and then ultimately go to a trial.